ms-iot/imx-iotcore/Documentation/winpe-mmc.md

 Booting WinPE and Flashing eMMC
 ==============

 The purpose of this document is show how to boot Windows from eMMC.
 To boot a device from eMMC, you first need to flash a Windows image to eMMC.
 Since eMMC is soldered to the board, the only way to write to it is to boot some kind of manufacturing OS on the device, then write the image from this manufacturing OS.
 The manufacturing OS is booted from removable storage such as USB or SD.
-In this document, we will walk through the process of booting Windows from eMMC on HummingBoard.
+In this document, we will walk through the process of booting Windows from eMMC on an HummingBoard as an example of an ARM32 board.
+We will also list commands for an MCIMX8M-EVK board to show an example of an ARM64 board.
 The tools and techniques can be adapted to other hardware designs.

 For the manufacturing OS, we will use [Windows PE (WinPE)](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-intro), which stands for Windows Preinstallation Environment.
 Windows PE is a small Windows image that can boot without persistent storage, and has tools to help install Windows such as `diskpart` and `dism`.